djkoloski/davidkoloski_me/content/blog/abstract_types_in_rust_2.md

 ### Forward thinking

-Okay, I admit this is a pretty niche case.
-The amount of functionality this is blocking is miniscule at best.
-But humor me with a thought experiment.

-Someday in the future, perhaps we'll add a new trait to the standard library.
-Maybe it'll be useful enough that closures will implement it much like they do for `Clone` right now.
-In this future, we've just created a huge headache for everyone who wants to return closures.
+Presumably, new traits will be added to the standard library over time.
+Maybe some of them will be useful enough that closures will implement them, much like they do for `Clone` right now.
+For now, let's say that we've decided to implement `Debug` for closures.
+That would be cool, now people can for example check what variables are captured by a closure.
+In this future, we've just created a huge headache for everyone who wants to return one of them.

 To cover all the possible use cases, it's no longer suitable to have two copies of a function with different return types.
 Now, we need _four_ copies:

 - `impl Fn() -> T`
 - `Clone + impl Fn() -> T`
-- `CoolTrait + impl Fn() -> T`
+- `Debug + impl Fn() -> T`
-- `Clone + CoolTrait + impl Fn() -> T`
+- `Clone + Debug + impl Fn() -> T`

 And four copies of whatever calls those, and so on.
-That's not sustainable, and we're technically already here since we have `Clone` and `Copy`.
-We should take the opportunity we have now and fix this issue.
+That's not sustainable.
+In a technical sense, we're already here since closures eagerly implement `Clone` and `Copy`.
+If we want to return a closure that may implement either of these, we need different functions that all return different `impl Trait`s.

 ## Applying `impl Trait`